Description

 Technical Research Use Statement:

 We have been developing more powerful statistical methods to detect common variant (CV)- or rare variant (RV)-complex trait associations and/or putative causal relationships for GWAS and DNA sequencing data.
 Here we propose applying our new methods, along with other suitable existing methods, to the existing ADSP sequencing data and other AD GWAS data provided by NIA, hence requesting approval for accessing the ADSP sequencing and other related GWAS/genetic data.
-We have the following two specific Aims: Aim1.
+We have the following two specific Aims: Aim 1.
+Association testing using the ADSP data.
+We'd like to detect CV- and RV-AD associations based on the ADSP data.
+Aim 2.
 Association testing under genetic heterogeneity: For complex traits, genetic heterogeneity, especially of RVs, is ubiquitous as well acknowledged in the literature, however there is barely any existing methodology to explicitly account for genetic heterogeneity in association analysis of RVs based on a single sample/cohort.
 We propose using secondary and other omic data, such as transcriptomic or metabolomic data, to stratify the given sample, then apply a weighted test to the resulting strata, explicitly accounting for genetic heterogeneity that causal RVs may be different (with varying effect sizes) across unknown and hidden subpopulations.
 Some preliminary analyses have confirmed power gains of the proposed approach over the standard analysis.
-Aim 2.
+Aim 3.
 Meta analysis of RV tests: Although it has been well appreciated that it is necessary to account for varying association effect sizes and directions in meta analysis of RVs for multi-ethnic cohorts, existing tests are not highly adaptive to varying association patterns across the cohorts and across the RVs, leading to power loss.
 We propose a highly adaptive test based on a family of SPU tests, which cover many existing meta-analysis tests as special cases.
 Our preliminary results demonstrated possibly substantial power gains.

 Non-Technical Research Use Statement: